White House says U.S.-China trade deal among issues in broad review

 No comment was immediately available from the White House on whether the Biden administration was actively considering withdrawing from the interim trade deal.

-Treasury Secretary Janet Yellen told lawmakers before her confirmation that the Biden administration would conduct a comprehensive review of China’s implementation of the trade deal, and said Washington would work more closely with allies to address “abusive” practices by the world’s second-largest economy.
+Treasury Secretary Janet Yellen also flagged a comprehensive review of China’s implementation of the trade deal in written responses to questions from lawmakers last week, and said Washington would work with allies to address “abusive” practices by the world’s second-largest economy.

+Doug Barry, spokesman for the US-China Business Council, said it made sense for the Biden team to review the trade deal and other Trump policies, but downplayed concerns about any imminent cancellation.

+“We don’t read too much into the process at this point.
+China has 11 more months to fulfill its promises to purchase an additional $200 billion in U.S. products,” he told Reuters.

+Barry noted that China had already made significant purchases of agricultural products, boosting jobs in that sector, and said Chinese officials had signaled that they planned to meet their commitments under the trade agreement.

+“Doing so is key to eventually rolling back mutually harmful tariffs on each other’s goods which have cost American jobs, reduced GDP, and increased living costs.
+Scrapping the deal could make those tariffs and the damage they are causing permanent,” he added.

-Reporting by Steve Holland; writing by Andrea Shalal; Editing by Dan Grebler
+Reporting by Steve Holland; Writing by Andrea Shalal; Editing by Dan Grebler and Andrea Ricci

 Our Standards: The Thomson Reuters Trust Principles.